The Value Stream Map: It's Been Around Longer than You Think

 In his post, Michel Baudin traces the history of a process map that accounts for both materials and information back to a text published in 1918, and provides examples and documentation of how this idea has been applied, transformed, and popularized since then.

 There are two kinds of value stream maps, a current state map and a future state map.
 A current state value stream map shows what the actual process looks like at the beginning of a project.
 It identifies waste and helps you envision an improved future state.
 The future state map shows what the process should look like at the end of the project.
 Then, as the future state map becomes the current state map, a new future state map can be created and a plan implemented to achieve it.

 You can use many tools to create a value stream map.
 At the most basic level, you just need paper and pencil.
 A group facilitator might use a whiteboard or cover a wall with paper, then give each work team involved in the process color-coded post-it notes.
 The team members put their tasks on the notes, place them in sequence, then draw lines between steps to show how the work flows.
 The group adds new steps and adjusts the map until it captures the process in its current state.

 More sophisticated value stream maps can be created with easy-to-use software.
 There are stand-alone VSM creation tools, and also VSM tools that are part of more comprehensive process improvement software packages.

-Minitab offers value stream map tools in the Quality Companion toolkit, our collection of soft tools for quality improvement projects.
+Minitab offers value stream map tools in Companion, our software for executing and reporting on quality improvement projects and initiatives.
 This video provides a great overview of how the VSM tool works in Companion:

 A Value Stream Map by Any Other Name...